nkcr/dummy-blockchain/README.md

     <img src="docs/images/home.png"/>
 </div>

+With `dummy-blockchain` you can get a feel on how the peer-to-peer Bitcoin protocol works by launching and interacting with multiple independent nodes.

 A node can do the following:

 - include a new transaction to its pending pool of transactions